dask/dask/docs/source/gpu.rst

 batch.
 With Dask, each worker can be passed the Python code to train a machine learning model, then the DDP library will share the results so the model trains faster.

-Dask does not need to know that any of the code it's running uses GPUs.
-So long as the Dask client can pass the code to a scheduler and then then worker machine can run it Dask will work.
+Dask does not need to know that any of its tasks use GPUs.
+As long as the worker has access to GPUs and the environment has been configured with the necessary packages, Dask will work.
-Thus, there is little special setup required on the Dask cluster itself to have the GPUs work.
-Instead the setup happens within the Python code that will be run, ensuring the particular library like PyTorch has the appropriate dependencies met.

 Here is a talk from the GTC Silicon Valley 2019 conference by Danielle Dean and Mathew Salvaris of Microsoft that discusses using Dask and V100 GPUs for